Sony's State of Play livestream will show us the future of the PS4

 - Considering a PS4 Pro?
 Here are the best PS4 Pro deals

-While Sony hasn’t said which games it plans to show off on-air, the company’s Director of Social Media Sid Shuman said that we can expect “new trailers, new game announcements and new gameplay footage” in a post on the PlayStation Blog.
+While Sony hasn’t said which games it plans to show off, the company’s Director of Social Media Sid Shuman said that we can expect “new trailers, new game announcements and new gameplay footage” in a post on the PlayStation Blog.

 As you may already know, Nintendo has been doing events like this (called Nintendo Directs) for years to great success and it looks like Sony's finally catching on.